NaveenBS22/Quantium---Retail-Strategy-and-Analytics/README.md

-# Quantium-Retail-Strategy-and-Analytics
+# Quantium-Chips Purchasing Behavior Analysis
-#Chips Purchasing Behavior Analysis
+**Overview**
-We need to present a strategic recommendation to Julia that is supported by data which she can then use for the upcoming category review.
+This project analyzes customer purchasing trends and behaviors in the chips category to provide actionable insights for Julia, the Category Manager.
+The analysis leverages transaction and customer data to identify key patterns, segment customer preferences, and recommend data-driven strategies.